How to choose a programme

 Deciding to go to business school is perhaps the simplest part of what can be a complicated process.
-With nearly 600 accredited MBA programmes on offer around the world, the choice of where to study can be overwhelming.
-Here we explain how to choose the right school and course for you and unravel the application and funding process
+With close to 1,000 accredited MBA programmes on offer around the world, the choice of where to study can be overwhelming.

 At the outset, says Cohan, you should have a list of a dozen or so establishments that excite you and which cover all the bases ”“ reach, target and safety schools ”“ and then narrow your search from there.
 Ultimately, most students apply to between four and six schools.
 “Remember: you’re not just applying to the school you want to go to; it’s understanding where you have a shot at getting in,” he says.
 “You need to be realistic.”